zats/Presentations/EXC_BAD_ACCESS/presentation.md

 ![inline](assets/stack-trace.png)

-^ I just wanted to underline that the demo code is not from the actual app but from the sample on Apple's website.
-It actually crashes on iOS 8, every time you run it.
+^ Now we need to track the crash down.

-^ So let's talk about finding where did the symbols come from?
+^ Our first clue would be the symbols we are seeing in the all exception breakpoint.

-^ As you noticed on the screenshot, you can see both the class and the method name.
+^ Use "All Exceptions" breakpoint.
+It allows you to stop in the stack trace before throwing and not in `main.m` after the throw.
+It also allows to poke into registers.

 ---